 By removing unnecessary codes and line breaks, you might have the opportunity to reduce the CSS file size by 50%.
 Again, this translates into massive bandwidth saving due to the fact that your style.css file is downloaded every time a unique visitor visits your blog.
-Here is one of my favorite online tool – Online CSS Optimizer.
+Here is one of my favorite online tool – Online CSS Optimizer or Clean CSS.

 Don’t just stop there, remove and optimize all those unwanted codes from the two most requested pages – index.php and single.php, remove line breaks, empty spaces, comments, redundant codes and many more.
 This will probably shave off another 10KB.
 This can be done automatically on the fly with 2 cache plugins:

 You can dramatically reduce your CPU load by hosting your WordPress Theme’s images on another server, no plugin or special software required.
-You don’t even have to spend a single cent on another web hosting plan – simply upload the images to flickr.
-When you’re done uploading, get the url to the image and point the url address in your WordPress Theme to the image in flickr.
-Outsource it for free!
-It is like using a CDN or Amazon S3 minus the hole in your pocket.
+You don’t even have to spend much on another web hosting plan – simply upload the images to a CDN.

 Imagine entering a library where books are scattered everywhere without proper archiving.
 Just like Windows, your MySQL database gets fragmented as time goes by.
 By optimizing (defrag) your database, WordPress is now able find the bits and pieces faster, this translates into lesser time it requires for the CPU to search and compile the information, thus more time to serve newer queries or request.
-If logging into your MySQL database is too troublesome, the WP-Optimize plugin does the job right inside WordPress.
+If logging into your MySQL database is too troublesome, then install these 2 amazing plugin.

 Smaller file size means faster serving/downloading, meaning to say your CPU have more processing power for some other stuff.
 I guess this is a very subjective topic.
 Anyway, to enable GZip in WordPress, simply insert this code into header.php, it must be above everything else, not before any other code.